Pankajsharma05/ArXiv-Library/README.md

 # ArXivLibrary

-**An arXiv-native desktop research library manager for researchers.**
+**An open-source arXiv-native desktop research library manager for researchers.**

 Search, organize, and connect papers — all from a fast native desktop app.